sophiagemanuel/Youtube_project/README.md

 From this chart, it seems that there's a lot more Entertainment videos in trending for UK, while Canada prefers Gaming and Music videos, and the US prefers Sports.

 ## Video Length and Views
-We are also interested to see if the video length affected user interest thus the popularity that results in being on the Trending page.
+Additionally, we were interested to see if the video length affected user interest, leading it to result to being on the Trending page.
 We made several scatterplots comparing the Video lengths and View counts overall and in each region.

 ![video_length_vs_views](https://github.com/sophiagemanuel/Youtube_project/assets/161385170/64a28475-53ca-4e66-b2df-20df35e4e50d)